-Deep-fried fish and seafood can be light, crisp, and wonderful, or heavy, sodden, and awful.
+Deep-fried fish and seafood can be light, crisp, and wonderful, or heavy, soggy, and greasy.
 Making the right choices and using the proper deep-frying techniques and tools can make all the difference.
-For successful deep-frying, you will need a heavy, deep pot, oil, a thermometer, tongs or a spider to remove fried items, and an area to drain the cooked seafood.
+For successful deep-frying, you will need a heavy, deep pot, high-heat oil, a thermometer, tongs or a spider to remove fried items, and an area to drain the cooked seafood.

 Choose the Right Oil